-The knee has two cartilages or menisci (medial and lateral).
-The medial meniscus is more apt to be injured than the lateral and is frequently torn in conjunction with a medial collateral ligament.
+The knee has two cartilages or menisci – medial and lateral.
+The medial meniscus is more frequently injured during soccer than the lateral, and is commonly torn in combination with a medial collateral ligament.

-The meniscus found between joint structures is called fibrocartilage; the knee meniscus is one example.
+The meniscus found between joint structures is called fibrocartilage.
 This hyaline cartilage functions to provide a smooth gliding surface between bones and absorb shock.
-When this cartilage is damaged, there is increased wear on the bone and degenerative and/or arthritic changes may appear.
-When this occurs, joint movement is painful and may become restricted.
-The meniscus is mostly avascular (lacks blood supply).
-When the meniscus is torn or injured, it does not repair on its own due to this limited blood supply.
+When this cartilage is damaged, there is increased wear on the bone and degenerative and/or arthritic changes may occur.
+Joint movement may become painful and restricted.
+As the meniscus is mostly avascular (lacks blood supply), when torn or injured, it does not repair on its own due to this limited blood supply.